A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

 \subsubsection{Datasets}

-To mitigate the severe scarcity of polymer conformation datasets, a major factor that limits the development of this important field, we devote considerable time and resources to constructing a high-quality dataset of over 50,000 polymers with conformations (about 2,000 atoms per conformation) through molecular dynamics simulations.
-Here, under the guidance of experienced domain experts, we (1) design our molecular dynamics simulations using standard pipelines widely adopted in previous works~\cite{afzal2020high}, (2) validate simulated properties of representative polymers against experimental measurements, and (3) analyze energy trajectories across diverse polymers, thereby ensuring the reliability of this dataset.
-In particular, the initial polymer structures of molecular dynamics simulations are generated using RDKit~\cite{landrum2013rdkit} and AmberTools~\cite{salomon2013overview}, followed by energy minimization and equilibration in the canonical ensemble (NVT) with a 1 fs time step for a total duration of 5 ns (5,000,000 steps).
-Besides, each simulation trajectory is obtained using the General AMBER Force Field with the GROMACS package~\cite{van2005gromacs}.
-With this high-quality polymer conformation dataset, we not only enable conformation-centric generative pretraining of PolyConFM but also accelerate subsequent research in this important field.
-In addition, to rigorously evaluate conformation generation capability, we further partition a dedicated subset of this dataset as a held‑out test set.
+To mitigate the severe scarcity of polymer conformation datasets, a major factor that limits the development of this important field, we devote considerable time and resources to constructing a dataset of over 50,000 linear polymers with conformations (about 2,000 atoms per conformation) through molecular dynamics simulations.
+Here, under the guidance of experienced domain experts, we \re{design our molecular dynamics simulations using standard pipelines widely adopted in previous works~\cite{afzal2020high} and assess equilibration and the charge-model sensitivity of key conformational statistics, thereby ensuring the reliability of this dataset.} In particular, the initial polymer structures of molecular dynamics simulations are generated using RDKit~\cite{landrum2013rdkit} and AmberTools~\cite{salomon2013overview}, followed by energy minimization, \re{equilibration and sampling} in the canonical ensemble (NVT) with a 1 fs time step for a total duration of 5 ns (5,000,000 steps).
+Besides, each simulation trajectory is obtained using the General AMBER Force Field with the GROMACS package~\cite{van2005gromacs}. \re{To ensure the reference conformations accurately represent the equilibrium state, we perform sampling from the final 1 ns of each MD trajectory, during which the system energy has fully converged. \rre{Specifically, five conformations are uniformly sampled from this stable interval to serve as the reference ensemble (also known as “ground truth”) for each polymer, thereby providing the sample-based representation of equilibrium conformational statistics under the employed MD protocol.}} With this conformation dataset, we not only enable conformation-centric pretraining but also facilitate future research. \rre{Notably, for computational efficiency, the pretraining conformations are obtained from single-chain vacuum simulations, without solvent or multi-chain effects.
+These simulations are designed to provide global geometric and topological priors under basic physical constraints during pretraining, rather than to reproduce condensed-phase properties quantitatively.
+Nevertheless, the ablation experiments in Section \ref{sec: ablation} demonstrate that even such basic global structural priors indeed substantially improve the downstream performance of PolyConFM.}